EXAMPLES OF SOCIAL JUSTICE ART

 THE HERMITAGE ARTIST RETREAT

-Of the thirteen Hermitage Greenfield Prize winners, five of the commissions address issues of African American social justice.
+Of the thirteen Hermitage Greenfield Prize winners, six of the commissions address issues of social justice.

 • Sanford Biggers (2010) reconfigured quilts from the underground railroad addressing slavery and its lingering injustice.
 Exhibited at the Ringing Museum.

 • Vijay Iyer (2012) addressed Trayvon Martin’s killing in a wind quintet with words of the Florida “Stand Your Ground” law incorporated into the piece.
 Performed at the Sarasota Opera House in collaboration with La Musica.

 • Trenton Doyle Hancock (2013) created metaphors for good and evil in his autobiographical representations relating to his life as an artist and an African-American man in contemporary society.
 Exhibited at the Ringling Museum.

 • Helga Davis (2019) is addressing interracial understanding in her music performance piece to be presented in collaboration with EnsembleNewSRQ in 2022.